GoogleCloudPlatform/professional-services/examples/dataproc-gcs-connector/README.md

 ### 6. Test the Dataproc cluster

 The script `test_gcs_connector.sh` will test the GCS Connector on your Dataproc cluster.
-This script will create a table `Names` in [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html#Introduction), load data from a public GCS directory into the table, and then write the data from the `Names` table into a new table in GCS.
+This script will create a table `Names` in [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html#Introduction), load data from a public GCS directory into the table, and then write the data from the `Names` table into a new table in the specified bucked `$YOUR_BUCKET` in GCS.
 If the GCS Connector is set up correctly, the job will succeed and the list of sample names from the public directory will be printed.